code0-tech/discord-bot/README.md

 0.0.0 => Changes of entire Class or Interaction method structures

 Very simple to keep track of, this NVS was not used correctly until now 10.07.2024.

+## Know issues

+- 1: Tables and Bars are not displayed correctly on Mobile devices